PyCompGeom/PyCompGeomAlgorithms/README.md

 An implementation of computational geometry algorithms in Python3.

 ## Contents
-This module contains implementations for computational geometry algorithms based upon Franco P. Preparata and Michael I. Shamos' book "Computational Geometry: An Introduction".
+This library contains implementations for computational geometry algorithms based upon Franco P. Preparata and Michael I. Shamos' book "Computational Geometry: An Introduction".
 These algorithms are subdivided into three topics: geometric searching, constructing convex hulls, and proximity problems.
 #### Geometric searching
 * Point location
   * *Slab method **(TBD)***: locate a point in a planar graph between its two edges.